openpracticelibrary/openpracticelibrary/src/pages/practice/fire-drills.md

   crucial time to give a good response.
 Particularly in large changes in product architecture or changes in team topology it is good to run a Fire Drill with a team.
-This gets the team to identify gaps in their communication, missing metrics and alerts in their systems and most importantly <work in progress....>
+This gets the team to identify gaps in their communication, missing metrics and alerts in their systems and most importantly strengthen collaboration so everyone works together to proactively address SRE Related issues.
 howTo: The Fire Drill itself, which we call Game Days, is essentially just the Game Moderator triggering incidents on a production replica which the Engineering team has to Detect - Identify - Communicate - Resolve.
 That’s the